bienflorencia/personal-site/content/event/seminar_Olomouc_2026/index.md

 ## Seminar from the Department of Zoology (Palacký University)

 I was invited by Vladimír Remeš to present at the Department seminar.
-The presentation focused in my most recent work related to assessing the temporal change of biodiversity at intermediate scales, and the potential drivers of these cahnges.
+The presentation focused on my most recent work assessing temporal changes in biodiversity at intermediate scales and the potential drivers of these changes.